dtx66/Spirit-gyro-telemetry-board/README.md

 # Spirit-gyro-telemetry-board

+First, Thanks my Friend Jonathan NI, for the drawing.

-A PCB print file for Spirit gyro telemetry for CC & HW ESC
+This is a PCB print file for Spirit gyro telemetry board.
+Only for CC & HW ESC.

 For CC, need a 10Kohm resistor between "signal" & "+", and short circuit the middle pad